Netflix ties longtime Emmy darling HBO in total wins

 John Oliver, winner of best variety talk series for his weekly HBO show “Last Week Tonight,” applauded the network for its backing.
 “They have been incredible, whether we wanted to do a story about trade policy or about Russell Crowe’s jock strap.”

-Behind HBO and Netflix, Comcast Corp’s NBC finished with 16 Emmys for shows including “Saturday Night Live” and “Jesus Christ Superstar Live in Concert,” followed by 21st Century Fox’s FX with 12.
-(Reporting by Lisa Richwine Editing by Leslie Adler)
+Behind HBO and Netflix, Comcast Corp’s (CMCSA.O) NBC finished with 16 Emmys for shows including “Saturday Night Live” and “Jesus Christ Superstar Live in Concert,” followed by 21st Century Fox’s (FOXA.O) FX with 12.